mehuldevganiya/mehuldvgny/README.md

 TIMEZONE = 'Europe/Zurich'
 GROUP = 'DP01'
 APPLICATION = '1861_APP_AT5134'
 DESCRIPTION = 'THOR job to run DAO REPORTS feed in PROD.
-Reach out to DL-TS-ASR-IB-FX-Derivs for any issues.'
+Reach out to DL.TS-ASR-IB-FX-Derivs for any issues.'

 CRON_DAY_TO_AUTOSYS = {
     '0': 'su', '1': 'mo', '2': 'tu', '3': 'we',